jrrpanix/cpp-crypto/README.md

 | **g++ 11.4.0**        | C++23-compatible compiler                                 | 📦 Installed in Docker                                                       |

 ---
-# Development Environment Makefile

-This repository provides a Makefile to streamline the setup, build, and execution of development environments using Docker.
-It supports both a C++-only and a combined C++ + Python setup.

----
 # 📊 JSON Parsing Benchmark: Binance `bookTicker` Messages

 This benchmark compares the performance of several JSON parsers using real-time market data from Binance's perpetual futures `bookTicker` stream.